 Chemistry and Biochemistry Ambassador Program

-Chemistry and Biochemistry Ambassadors are a select group of distinguished undergraduates who participate in Chemistry and Biochemistry events including undergraduate recruiting, convocation, orientation and outreach activities.
-These students are known as Chemistry & Biochemistry (CBC) Student Ambassadors.
+Chemistry and Biochemistry (CBC) Ambassadors are a select group of distinguished undergraduates who participate in Chemistry and Biochemistry events including undergraduate recruiting, convocation, orientation and outreach activities.
 CBC Ambassadors are usually juniors and seniors who are Chemistry and Biochemistry majors with a high level of academic achievement and some independent research experience.
 Selection is usually by recruitment/recommendations from faculty and peers.

 CBC Ambassadors will be able to answer general questions about the Chemistry and Biochemistry Undergraduate Program.
 Ambassadors will be generally knowledgeable about the activities offered by CBC.

 This program is funded by the CBC department, so you will be provided with a CBC polo shirt, along with a CBC t-shirt.
 Lastly, you will be given business cards which include your name and email.
 Ambassadors are invited to special events given by the department such as the CBC annual breakfast, CBC Oktoberfest picnic and the awards/commencement program.
 Ambassadors will be recognized at CBC events, and an ambassador appreciation event is given during the Spring semester.
 You will receive a collage photo of the ambassadors (photo taken early spring) and a certification of appreciation.

 Additional benefits include interaction with the CBC faculty members, other students, and at times the faculty and staff of the College of Science as well as the University of Arizona administration.